daharper/Funky/README.md

 ## The Okay

 The DI Container.
-This was my first in Delphi and it was quite the effort.
+This was quite the struggle.
 The second will be designed better.

-Although it is rather spartan, and limited, it is performing well enough.
+It is rather spartan, but performs well enough.

 It distinguishes between two types: